Reasons for an administrative separation may include:

 Other than Honorable

-I will not sugar-coat this one.
+We will not sugar-coat this one.
 It is bad.
 You lose almost every substantial benefit afforded to veterans.
 Also, like a General, Under Honorable Conditions, it can substantially harm your ability to get a job or further your education.
 It will haunt you for the rest of your life.

 What can you do?

-Third, understand the process.
+- Understand the process.
 Depending on your years of service, the type of administrative separation, the reasons for separation, and the characterization of service sought, you may be entitled to a board.
 This means that a panel of impartial officers and NCOs will review your file in a setting similar to a trial.
 They will hear what your command says, but they will also listen to what you have to say.
 Your chances of keeping your job increase if you have a board.